 Worn skis and/or skags will adversely affect handling.
 Loss of vehicle control may result, causing serious injury or death.
-See your dealer's studding chart for recommended skags.
+Your dealer's studding chart can provide the recommended skags.
+If you install longer or more aggressive carbide skags than the original equipment, it may also be necessary to add track studs to maintain proper vehicle control while turning on hard-packed snow or ice.

 Check skags before each use of the snowmobile to ensure positive steering characteristics.
 Skags must be replaced when worn to half their original diameter.
-Replace if carbide is damaged or worn away.